Narendra-lella/quiz-app_django/README.md

 - ../api/auth/delete/question -- DELETE

-Note :- It is stil in developing stage Frontebd will be out in next release.
+Note :- It is stil in developing stage Frontend will be out in next release.
+Frontend will be Reat.js